hydrogen gas tanking the car

 laptop with gps navigation software vector illustration design

 Establish a network of key public and private stakeholders at local, regional, and transregional levels in 9 Central European regions to establish H2-ready regions, including an online interactive Collaboration Platform.
-Please take a look at the outputs elaborated by the H2CE partnership so far.
+The H2CE Collaboration Platform (h2ce.eu) is a transnational digital tool developed within the project to support Central European regions in preparing for hydrogen integration.
+It provides structured knowledge exchange, practical guidance, and access to strategic resources, enabling regional authorities and stakeholders to strengthen governance capacities and accelerate the transition towards hydrogen-ready energy systems.

 News